Table of Contents

 Avg.
 Cost Per Year: $9,935

-The baccalaureate degree in nursing and also the master’s degree in nursing at Fitchburg State University is duly licensed by the Commission on collegial Nursing Education.
-The Department of Nursing has full approval standing from the Massachusetts Board of Registration in Nursing.
+The baccalaureate degree in nursing and also the master’s degree in nursing at Fitchburg State University are duly licensed by the Commission on collegiate Nursing Education.
+The Department of Nursing has full approval from the Massachusetts Board of Registration in Nursing.

 Official Website: https://www.fitchburgstate.edu/academics/academic-departments/nursing/